Kotlin/KEEP/proposals/scripting-support.md

 #### Execution lifecycle

 The script is executed according to the following scheme:
-- compilation - the *Script Compiler* takes the script, it's compilation configuration and provides a compiled class.
+- compilation - the *Script Compiler* takes the script, its compilation configuration and provides a compiled class.
 Inside this process.
 If the compilation configuration defines refinement callbacks, they are called before or after parsing to update configuration with parameter depending on the script contents or other dynamic data.